creativecommons/cc-legal-tools-app/README.md

    - ([Install Docker Engine | Docker Documentation][installdockerlinux]) for Linux
    - ([Install Docker Engine | Docker Documentation][installdockermacOS]) for macOS
    - ([Install Docker Engine | Docker Documentation][installdockerwindows]) for Windows
-3. Ensure you are the top level of directory where you cloned this repository (where `manage.py` is)
+3. Ensure you are at the top level of the directory where you cloned this repository (where `manage.py` is)
 4. Create Django local settings file
     ```
     cp cc_legal_tools/settings/local.example.py cc_legal_tools/settings/local.py